Frequently asked questions about law enforcement in health care settings.

 Dave’s book, Gender Inclusive Schools: How to Affirm and Support Gender-Expansive Students, is available now.
 With a forward and chapter contributions by Children’s Minnesota’s Dr. Kade Goepferd, this teacher workbook provides strategies and best practices for ensuring gender-expansive students are able to thrive in a school community to celebrates their authentic selves.

-Chief education officer and medical director of the Gender Health program
+Chief education officer and pediatrician in the Gender Health program

-Dr. Kade Goepferd, (they/them), is the chief education officer, pediatrician and medical director of the Gender Health program at Children’s Minnesota.
-Dr. Goepferd is an advocate for advancing equitable health care for all children – including trans and gender-diverse youth.
-They have been named a Top Doctor by both Minneapolis/St. Paul Magazine and Minnesota Monthly for the last several years and gave their first TED talk, “The Revolutionary Truth about Kids and Gender Identity” at TEDx Minneapolis in 2020.
+Dr. Kade Goepferd (they/them) founded the Gender Health program at Children’s Minnesota and continues to advocate for advancing equitable health care for all children.
+They have received several local and national awards for their work in advocacy and education and gave their first TED talk, “The Revolutionary Truth about Kids and Gender Identity” at TEDx Minneapolis in 2020.